pmason314/PyPulley/README.md

 PyPulley is a [cookiecutter template](https://github.com/cookiecutter/cookiecutter) for quickly creating new Python packages or projects.
 By running a single shell command, you can have dependency management and Python version management in place, linting, formatting, and pre-commit hooks configured, and more.

-PyPulley bundles its set of tools and frameworks in an opinionated fashion based on ease of use, and performance, and general best practices.
+PyPulley bundles its set of tools and frameworks in an opinionated fashion based on ease of use, performance, and general best practices.
 Many of these defaults can be changed as desired.

 ### TODO - Include screenshot of configuration options